notfromstatefarm/nvflashk/README.md

 During the -6 command, nvflash still verifies a few different things against the BIOS ROM you are trying to flash.
 This version has overridden all of them and will allow you to flash *any* vBIOS to *any* card.

 In theory, this includes the boards in the 2xxx and 3xxx series which received revised chips that then would not accept the higher power limit BIOSes available.
-But test this at your own risk, I personally have not.
-All I know is that this tool *will* try to flash a 3060 vBIOS to my 4090 and I have not grown the balls to try.

 The items that are checked are: